yogeswara-reddy-b/license/README.md

 place the url http://127.0.0.1:8000/send-email/ in path and click on the send button, A mail triggered to client with corressponding details. you can see the status "200_ok" below.

---If you want to check the corresponding mail is triggered or not change the admin_point_of contact mail to your mail id and enable less secure app access functionality in your security of google account.
+--If you want to check the corresponding mail is triggered or not change the admin_point_of contact mail to your mail id and enable less secure app access functionality in your security of manage google account and retry the process again.
+--